OpenRailAssociation/technical-committee/project-handbook/github-management.md

 Only owners of the OpenRail organisation can create new repositories.
 This is to prevent clutter and unclear permissions.

-Please contact the Technical Committee by its email address if you need an additional repository, with information about its name and potentially unusual settings.
+Please contact the Technical Committee (technical-committee@openrailassociation.org) if you need an additional repository, with information about its name and potentially unusual settings.

-Note that all repositories in OpenRail must be public and only contain Open Source.
+Note that all repositories in OpenRail must be public and only contain material licensed under an Open Source license.
 If you need a space for private/sensible information, e.g. for deployment, you must do that elsewhere.
 However, all information in order to run/deploy your project must in some way be transparent to the public.

 ## Members, teams, and permissions